xt0fer/CodingExercisesWk2/README.md

 Do this in either Java or Python.
 Your choice.

+Ground Rules
+- NO GOOGLING or Internet access
+- The person with the puzzle tries their best to write it out in Java/Python
+- only after their best guess is exhausted, the team can make suggestions
+- once you think you got it, ask for another for the next person

 #### Code Exercises

-- For loop from 100 to 5 by 5. print index var for each step.
+- For loop from 100 to 5 by 5.
+Print index var for each step.
-- For loop from 5 to 75 by 10. print index variable on each value.
+- For loop from 5 to 75 by 10.
+Print index variable on each value.
-- Sum Integers from 9 to 17, print sum
+- Sum Integers from 9 to 17, print sum of integers
 - Find and print the smallest integer in an array a = [9, 5, 6, 3, 8, 2, 4]; and print it.
 - Find largest integer in an array a = [9, 5, 6, 3, 8, 2, 4]; and print it.
 - Find and print index of first true element in an array of booleans a = [false, false, false, true, false];